I had no idea what to expect as I was traveling to Colombia.

 Whether you’re a history buff, literary fan (Cartagena is home to Gabriel Garcia Marquez, Nobel Literary prize winner and author of One Hundred Years of Solitude), architecture nerd, or just love cute and colorful streets, Cartagena is a wonderful and unforgettable city to visit.

-Cartagena truly is the the historic jewel of Colombia.
+Cartagena truly is the the historic crown jewel of Colombia.